shaunburgin/SF-AuthService/SF-AuthService-specification.md

     {
       "error": {
         "code": "INVALID_REFRESH_TOKEN",
-        "message": "The refresh token is invalid or expired.", "details": ""
+        "message": "The refresh token is invalid or expired.",
       }
     }
     ```